ce4os/OverTheWire/README.md

 else came up with.
 Sometimes a little distance, a walk, some distraction does the trick and you will be able to solve a problem.

+If you are stuck and don't want to spoil all the fun, there is a file Passwords where you can find the passwords for all the levels without the solutions.

 [SPOILER ALERT]

 For convenience I created a config file in the .ssh/  directory in my home folder so